buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedFacilitiesElements/PropertyEnumerations/PEnum_MonitoringType.md

 # PEnum_MonitoringType

-Enumeration describing the different types of monitoring strategies that can be applied to a maintenance strategy.
+Enumeration describing the different types of monitoring strategies that can be applied to a maintenance strategy.<!-- end of definition -->

 ## Items